 How to ensure the quality of recycled plastics

 There is a significant opportunity for businesses to use recyclate PP in their products or packaging.
 However, it is important to ensure that the product you are producing maintains its original quality.
-Therefore, when adding recycled content into your packaging, testing is required to identify its performance.
+Therefore, when adding recycled content to your packaging, testing is required to identify its performance.
 This is where characterisation takes place.
 Characterisation is a method in which a product or packaging can maintain its functional properties as well as ensure it is safe for consumer use.

 European standard BS EN 15345 lays out test methods and characteristics for PP recyclate that will be used in either semi-finished or finished products.